ua-snap/cw/README.md

 eb deploy
 ```

-It'll be necessary to set the `REQUESTS_PATHNAME_PREFIX` as appropriate on the EB instance.
+It'll be necessary to set the `DASH_REQUESTS_PATHNAME_PREFIX` as appropriate on the EB instance.